Person with blond hair smiling while on a laptop.

 Employee discrimination lawsuits

 Employment practices liability insurance (EPLI) covers liability claims in which an employee alleges harassment, discrimination, wrongful termination, or another violation of worker rights.
-For example, if a female employee at a database administration sues for wrongful termination based on gender, EPLI would cover legal expenses.
+For example, if an employee at a database administration sues for wrongful termination based on gender, EPLI would cover legal expenses.

 no coverage check mark